osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 velocities, and gains for each joint.
 It is important to use the same names for the fields that we are using in this example.

-The function `hx_update()` accepts an argument that is the command that we want to send to the device, which we already filled in.
-The returned value will contain the state of the hand after applying the command and the result of the request (0 on success).
+The function `hx_update()` returns a value which will contain the state of the hand after applying the command.